Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Tasting Wasabi

-Wasabi is a spicy green condiment that is often served with sushi and sashimi.
+Wasabi is a spicy green condiment often served with sushi and sashimi.

-It has a unique, pungent flavor that can be quite intense.
+It has a unique flavour that can be pretty intense.

-If you’re feeling adventurous, try tasting a small amount of wasabi on its own.
+If you’re feeling adventurous, try tasting a small amount of wasabi.

 Trying Udo